-If you have set a password, select whether the password is required every time the

-System boots, or only when you enter Setup.
+If you have set a password, select whether the password is required every time the System boots, or only when you enter Setup.

-4.4.11 PCI/VGA Palette Snoop
+PCI/VGA Palette Snoop

-Some display cards that are not standard VGA such as graphics accelerators or MPEG cards may not show the correct colors, the setting can correct this problem once you set it to Enable, To default setting leave at Disabled.
+Some display cards that are not standard VGA such as graphics accelerators or MPEG cards may not show the correct colors, the setting can correct this problem once you set it to Enabled, to default setting leave at Disabled.